mlla0/bot_twitter/README.md

 # Bot twitter

-#### In the "lib" folder you will find two files:
+### In the "lib" folder you will find two files:

-The "app.rb" file use several fonctions related to the twitter gem.
+####The "app.rb" file use several fonctions related to the twitter gem,

-  * `def login`
+  * `def login`  is logging to the Twitter API in REST mode.
   * `def tweet_sthg`
-  * `def select_5_rand_journalist`
+  * `def select_5_rand_journalist` is randomly selecting 5 items with the `array.sample(n)` function.
   * `def tweet_5_journalists`
   * `def like_25_bonjour_monde`
   * `def follow_20_bonjour_monde`

-The "app_streaming.rb" file use 3 definitions.
+####The "app_streaming.rb" file use 3 definitions,

 In order to track a certain kind of topics (like #bonjour_monde), we have to use different clients.
 We use a client 'live' with streaming mode to track the topic and a client 'fixed' with Rest mode to like and follow the person who posted the tweet.

 The `def track_tweet` definition is the only one we need to perform.
 By using the streaming client it track the topic and then apply for each the definition `def like_follow`.

+####works with :
+Ruby 2.5.1 | gems : pry, rubocop, rspec, twitter, dotenv

 ![alt text](https://media.giphy.com/media/26BRxIdjE82KNmVJm/giphy.gif "gif cuicui")